Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

     * Allows the user to submit any feedback, questions or concerns they may have.
     * Created with [Email.JS](https://www.emailjs.com/) and allows for emails to be sent directly to a new email address created for this project.
-    * Additional functionality added to provide the user some visual information as to whether their message has been successfully sent or not. <br /><br />
+    * Additional functionality added to provide the user some visual feedback if their message fails to send
+    * Confirmation "Sent Message" screen to give the user confidence that their message has been successfully sent <br /><br />

 <details><summary><b>Desktop Contact Image</b></summary>